ImperialCollegeLondon/ReCoDE_Lattice_Hamiltonian/docs/01_ModelDescription.md

 where basis states indexed with k are excitonic in character, while those indexed using i and j describe electron-hole pairs.
 The i index refers to the lattice site on which the electron is located and the j index to that on which the hole is localised.
 We then diagonalise this Hamiltonian to find the eigenstates and energy levels of the system.

-$^{1}$ We note that this form of the dipole-dipole interaction is equivalent to assuming that the transition dipole moments of the basis states are all oriented parallel to one another.
+ <sub>$^{1}$ We note that this form of the dipole-dipole interaction is equivalent to assuming that the transition dipole moments of the basis states are all oriented parallel to one another.<sub>

 ## Coupling to the Environment